 The Chinese have been known to call Cordyceps "winter worm, summer grass” as they believed Cordyceps to embody a vegetable state in the summer while taking on the form on an animal in the winter.
-Pretty poetic right?!

-We suggest you start adding a 1/4 teaspoon of cordy into hot water, into your coffee, tea, smoothie etc. We always encourage starting small.
+We suggest you start adding a 1/4 teaspoon of cordyceps into hot water, into your coffee, tea, smoothie etc. We always encourage starting small.
 This allows you to really feel into how your unique body interacts with the herb.
-We want you to develop your own relationship with each herb, which is why it's an nice idea to try the herbs straight in hot water.
+We want you to develop your own relationship with each herb, which is why it's a nice idea to try the herbs straight in hot water.
 This allows you to really explore the taste and flavour profile.
 Once you start feeling good on this 1/4 teaspoon dose, we encourage you to build up, until a nice maintenance dose of a teaspoon daily.
 Always trust your body, you will know whether to keep going, or pull back.
 Enjoy as the magic unfolds for you.

 Cordyceps, like the rest of the SuperFeast herbal range is not heat sensitive and can be added to just about ANYTHING!
-How good is that?!

 Cordyceps carries a sweet earthy flavour and embodies a warm energetic.
 We love it added to hot cacao/chocolate, herbal tea, chai etc. If you’re a coffee drinker, Cordyceps is a great addition to your morning cuppa joe.
 This potentiating powerhouse will supercharge your body and soften some of those not so desirable side effects caffeine has on the adrenals and nervous system.